-In recognition of Human Rights Day, the International Humanist and Ethical Union on December 10 each year releases a report that details laws around the world which serve to restrict the rights to freedom of belief and expression, and instances of nonreligious persons facing discrimination and persecution.
+In recognition of Human Rights Day, our colleagues at the International Humanist and Ethical Union on December 10 each year release a report that details laws around the world which serve to restrict the rights to freedom of belief and expression, and instances of nonreligious persons facing discrimination and persecution.

 The report is produced with support from a number of secularist, humanist, and atheist organizations, including the Center for Inquiry.

 The annual Report to Congress on International Religious Freedom (or, the International Religious Freedom Report) describes the status of religious freedom in every country.
 The report covers government policies violating religious belief and practices of groups, religious denominations and individuals, and U.S. policies to promote religious freedom around the world.
 The U.S. Department of State submits the reports in accordance with the International Religious Freedom Act of 1998.